Rolodophone/nea/report/report.md

 Rudy has experience playing PC and Android games so his opinion is valuable help.
 I did prepare some questions for him but the conversation diverged and the result was more useful than the questions anyway.

 There are many features that were mentioned in the conversation that I could add to my game, however I must be careful not to add too many features because that would make it too hard to code and maintain.
-I have outlined below each of my notes my thoughts on it and the extent to which I will implement it in my game.
+I have outlined beside each of my notes my thoughts on it and the extent to which I will implement it in my game.

 Below are my notes for the conversation.

 **What do you think makes a good endless running game?**

-- *High score definitely*
+- High score definitely
-	Was already going to do this
+  - Was already going to do this
 - Should change each time you play it
+  - Will be randomised and I will implement a leveling up system
 - Needs some level of randomisation
+  - The layout and enemies will be randomised
 - Pickups and items
+  - I will implement a limited number of items
+  - A bandage item that recovers some health
+  - Jane will carry a pistol that can only carry 6 rounds
+  - An ammo item that replenishes the pistol back up to 6 rounds
+  - The ammo item will be very rare so the game still requires mainly melee combat and isn't too easy
+  - Jane will be able to switch between using the pistol and her hands and feet when the user draws a circle with their right thumb
+  - TODO move this to objectives and replace with a shorter summary

 **Can you give some examples of items or powerups that I can include in my game?**